raptor-ml/raptor/README.md

 Models and Features in Raptor are composed of a declarative part(via Python's decorators) and a function code.
-This way, Raptor can translate the heavy-lifting engineering concerns(such as aggregations or caching) by implementing the "declarative part", and optimize the implementation for production.
+This way, Raptor can translate the heavy-lifting engineering concerns(such as aggregations or caching) by implementing the "declarative part", and optimizing the implementation for production.

 ![Features are composed from a declarative part and a function code][feature-py-def]